 Expect crowds inside the Vatican museums due to their popularity and historical importance.
 For this reason, we recommend a pre-opening Vatican tour, which gets you in before the general public.
 For more info on tickets, hours, artworks, and facts read our Vatican Guide with lots of other articles.
 Also, check out the best Vatican tours to take and why.

 Not ready to book a tour?
 Find out if a Vatican tour is worth it.

 5. Piazza Navona

 Piazza Navona is a very unique piazza and a must-visit site.
-It is completely pedestrian and lined with restaurants and cafes.
-You can stroll through on foot to admire its three fountains with its famed central Four River Fountain by Gian Lorenzo Bernini.
+It’s completely pedestrian and lined with restaurants and cafés.
+You can stroll through on foot to admire its three fountains.
+Be sure to take a moment to admire its famed central Four River Fountain by Gian Lorenzo Bernini.

 The Four River Fountain by Bernini is located directly in front of the church of Saint Agnes in Agony by rival sculptor Borromini and a father and son Rainaldi duo.
-The rival relationship between Bernini and Borromini has given birth to some interesting wives tales.
+The rivalry between Bernini and Borromini has given birth to some interesting wives’ tales.

 The rivalry, which reads more like jealousy from Borromini’s side, started when Bernini received the Palazzo Barberini commission over a young Borromini.
 You can read more about this rivalry in our article on top things to do in Piazza Navona.